openshift/openshift-ansible/roles/openshift_logging/README.md

 - `openshift_logging_es_cluster_size`: The number of ES cluster members.
 Defaults to '1'.
 - `openshift_logging_es_cpu_limit`:  The amount of CPU limit for the ES cluster.
 Unused if not set
 - `openshift_logging_es_memory_limit`: The amount of RAM that should be assigned to ES.
 Defaults to '8Gi'.
+- `openshift_logging_es_log_appenders`: The list of rootLogger appenders for ES logs which can be: 'file', 'console'.
+Defaults to 'file'.
 - `openshift_logging_es_pv_selector`: A key/value map added to a PVC in order to select specific PVs.
 Defaults to 'None'.
 - `openshift_logging_es_pvc_dynamic`: Whether or not to add the dynamic PVC annotation for any generated PVCs.
 Defaults to 'False'.
 - `openshift_logging_es_pvc_size`: The requested size for the ES PVCs, when not provided the role will not generate any PVCs.
 Defaults to '""'.